carrier-io/carrier-io.github.io/_posts/2023-06-01-carrier-platform-fedora.md

 ## Next Step: Create a Project in Carrier

 Once you have completed the installation steps, you can proceed to create your first project in Carrier.
-The project allows you to organize and manage your performance and security tests.
+The project allows you to organize and manage your performance tests.

 Follow the guide on [how to create a project in Carrier](http://getcarrier.io/posts/carrier-create-project/) to get started.